microsoft/Kusto-Query-Language/doc/queryparametersstatement.md

 ---
-title: Query parameters declaration statement - Azure Data Explorer
+title:  Query parameters declaration statement
 description: Learn how to use the query parameters declaration statement to parameterize queries and protect against injection attacks. ms.reviewer: alexans ms.topic: reference ms.date: 03/14/2023
 zone_pivot_group_filename: data-explorer/zone-pivot-groups.json
-zone_pivot_groups: kql-flavors
+zone_pivot_groups: kql-flavors-all
 ---
 # Query parameters declaration statement

-::: zone pivot="azuredataexplorer"
+::: zone pivot="azuredataexplorer, fabric"

 Queries sent to Kusto may include a set of name or value pairs.
 The pairs are called *query parameters*, together with the query text itself.
 The query may reference one or more values, by specifying names and type, in a *query parameters declaration statement*.